Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Experiment

-The corpus-level correlation evaluates the objective functions' capability to rank models in accordance with their performance.
+The corpus-level analysis evaluates the SemInfo/LL's capability to rank PCFG parsers by their parsing performance.
 We examine the correlation using model checkpoints collected over different training stages of the above eight PCFG models.
 Each stage is represented by a window over the amount of training steps.
 For example, a stage [1k, 10k] contains checkpoints from 1k to 10k steps.
-These checkpoints produce corpus-level sentence-F1 scores, average SemInfo values, and average LL values, which we use to calculate the corpus-level coefficient at that training stage.
+These checkpoints produce a set of (\csfo, corpus-averaged SemInfo, corpus-averaged LL) tuples, which we use to calculate the corpus-level coefficient at that training stage.

-Figure~\ref{fig:corpus-corr} illustrates the SemInfo-sentence-F1 and LL-sentence-F1 correlation curves for NPCFG.\footnote{We include the correlation curve for the other four PCFG variants in Appendix~\ref{appendix:corpus-corr}.} We can observe that LL does have a strong corpus-level correlation with sentence-F1 at the early stage of training despite having a near-non-existent sentence-level correlation.
-However, the strength of the corpus-level correlation diminishes quickly, dropping below 0.4 at the late training stage.
-This result indicates that LL is able to identify a reasonable PCFG model among a set of poorly performing models in the early training stage, but such ability quickly degrades as the training goes on.
-In comparison, SemInfo maintains a strong correlation across the whole training process, which indicates SemInfo's superior capability in ranking PCFG models by their performance.
+Figure~\ref{fig:corpus-corr} illustrates the SemInfo-\csfo\nspace and LL-\csfo\nspace correlation curves for NPCFG.\footnote{We include the correlation curve for the other four PCFG variants in Appendix~\ref{appendix:corpus-corr}.} We can observe that LL does have a strong corpus-level correlation with \csfo\nspace at the early stage of training despite having a near-non-existent sentence-level correlation.
+However, LL's coefficient quickly diminishes as training progresses, dropping below 0.4 at the late training stage.
+This result indicates that LL identifies a reasonable PCFG parser among a set of poorly performing parsers in the early training stage, explaining why the LL-training can result in non-trivial PCFG parsers despite having negligible correlation in the sentence-level analysis.
+Yet, this ability quickly degrades as the training progresses.
+In comparison, SemInfo maintains a strong correlation across the whole training process, which indicates SemInfo's superior capability in ranking PCFG parsers by their performance.

-In summary, the two correlation analyses provide an empirical explanation for SemInfo's success in improving PCFG induction.
-The analyses demonstrate that SemInfo can serve as an accurate metric for parsing accuracy and that SemInfo can rank PCFG models better than LL.
-The strong SemInfo-sentence-F1 correlation also underscores the usefulness of semantic factors in identifying the syntactic constituent structure.